-1. Required off-Street parking facilities shall be located on the same Lot as the Building they are intended to serve.
-In the R-1 and R-2 Districts,

-- parking is limited to the Garage and Driveway only.
+- 1. Required off-Street parking facilities shall be located on the same Lot as the Building they are intended to serve.
+In the R-1 and R-2 Districts, parking is limited to the Garage and Driveway only.
 One (1) additional parking lane may be allowed with Zoning Administrator approval. - 2.
 Multiple Family Dwellings and non-residential uses: The off-Street parking facilities required for Multiple Family Dwellings and non-residential uses shall not be located in the Required Front Yard area. - 3.
 Parking areas for a Multiple Family Dwelling that are adjacent to a lower intensity Residential District or use shall be a minimum of thirty (30) feet from side and rear property lines, fifteen (15) feet of which shall be developed as a Buffer Zone for the entire length of the parking area.
-The Buffer Zone shall comply with the standards of Section 15.05(D) of the Ordinance. - 4.
-See also Section 15.01 for general parking requirements. - The required off-Street Parking Spaces for individual uses shall meet the applicable requirements of Chapter 15 for lighting, Loading Spaces and landscaping. amended Ord.
-425 eff.
-1/6/2023
+The Buffer Zone shall comply with the standards of Section 15.05(D) of the Ordinance.

+- 4. See also Section 15.01 for general parking requirements. - 5.
+The amount of required off-Street Parking Spaces for individual uses shall be determined in accordance with the following table and shall meet the applicable requirements of Chapter 15 for lighting, Loading Spaces and landscaping.